stratapp-ai/stratapp-ai.github.io/strategy-execution.md

 \#stratapp accelerates your time to value on agile in days, rather than weeks or months.
 Importantly, #stratapp makes your agile culture and org-wide capability sustainable, going from strength to strength over time.

-\#stratapp has been designed for org-wide collaboration within the context of strategy.
-Providing an interactive strategic context is the key to becoming and sustaining agile.
+\#stratapp has been designed for org-wide collaboration within a strategic context.
+Providing an interactive strategic context is the key to sustaining agile.
 If you don't have context and structure, agile collaboration soon becomes a fire-hose of distraction and noise.

-\#stratapp allows you to achieve agile - shaping, testing and evolving strategy execution at speed - whilst at the same time proactively managing risk at all levels of the organization.
+\#stratapp allows you to achieve the benefits of agile - shaping, testing and evolving strategy execution at speed - whilst at the same time proactively managing risk at all levels of the organization.

 ## **cascading KPIs/OKRs for strategy execution**